hanabi/hanabi.github.io/Reference.md

   * Bob thinks about what Alice's 5 clue could mean:
     * The clue cannot be a *5 Stall*, because there is a green 1 to *Play Clue*.
     * The clue cannot be a *5 Pull*, because the red 3 is two away from playable.
-    * If the clue were a *Finesse* on the red 5, Bob would have to blind-play a red 1 and a red 2.
   * Since Bob would have to blind-play two cards into the *Finesse*, he knows that he should instead treat this as a *5 Number Discharge*.
 Bob blind-plays his slot 3 card and it successfully plays as the red 1.
 * More examples of a *5 Number Discharge* can be found [here](examples/5_Number_Discharge.md).